для этой страницы,

 Rate of Physics Simulation#

 - It is simulated with its own fixed FPS, which does not depend on the rendering framerate.
-(The rendering FPS can also be capped by the physics one).
+(The Engine FPS can also be synchronized with the physics one).

 - During each tick, a number of calculation iterations can be performed.
 This includes the full cycle of physics simulation: